 Taxes on rental income

-People letting out a home must pay tax on their net rental income.
+People renting out a home must pay tax on their net income from rental payments in Luxembourg.
 This is determined by deducting allowable expenses from the rent taken in each month.

 How to file your tax return in Luxembourg